On-Page vs Off-Page SEO: Beginners Guide for Businesses

 There are thousands of puzzle pieces that SEO (search engine optimization) specialists tinker with to try and get more visitors to your website.
 A common way to divide this workload is into on-page and off-page SEO.

 You may already know that numerous improvements to your website can result in ranking higher on search engine results pages (SERPs).
-This work is known as ‘on-page SEO’.
+This work is known as ‘on-page SEO’ and includes content writing, where using an SEO content writing service can benefit your website.
 By contrast, any efforts to create URL links from authoritative websites back to your website is ‘off-page SEO’.

 Where can you find on-page and off-page SEO specialists?
 Check out our guide for best SEO companies.